Nyerguds/MobiusMapEditor/README.md

 This list will be kept up-to-date as more features are added.

+### Installation and usage

+To install, simply download a compiled build from the [Releases section of this repository](https://github.com/Rampastring/CnCTDRAMapEditor/releases) and unzip the build into a new directory.
+**Do not overwrite the original map editor that comes with the C&C Remastered Collection**.
+The map editor will ask for your game directory on first launch and then load all assets from the specified directory.

+If you wish to compile and run the map editor from source code, simply clone this repository and open it with Visual Studio 2017 or later with support for .NET desktop development installed.

 ### Contributing

 Contributions are welcome in the scope of the project.
 If there's a bug that you'd like to fix or functionality that you'd like to enhance, feel free to make an issue for discussing it or a pull request if you'd want to push code.